Using Cricut print and cut feature is an easy way to personalize anything. Let’s learn how to use it with a video tutorial and project ideas!

 Click on the image and then insert to bring it onto your canvas.
 You can stop here and just size it to your needs and be done, but I wanted to see if I could get a little border around it.

 A lot of images that aren’t circles or shapes don’t do well when making shadow layers, but this one did fine.
 I clicked on the image and then hit duplicate on the top right.
-(I do have a post on how to make shadow layers within CDS if you want more info on it.)
+Update: You can now use the offset feature in CDS for this!

 Then I made that image into a cut image by changing the Fill (left-hand corner of top toolbar) to No Fill.
 This will make it all one color and I then changed it to white.